 The example code all lives inside the Airline git repository at https://github.com/rvesse/airline/tree/master/airline-examples

-to indicate that a command should be run at a command prompt and <input>
+We use > to indicate that a command should be run at a command prompt and <input> within that to indicate some input

 is needed.